 Plan a one-on-one meeting with your manager as it gives you the privacy and space to be vulnerable.
 If you already meet them one-on-one daily or weekly, you could ask to use that time for this conversation.
 However, if time doesn’t permit or you find that work tasks are getting all the attention, you can always block an hour-long slot on their calendar for a dedicated conversation about burnout.

-Plan ahead for your conversation about burnout
+Plan ahead for your conversation

 When you're burnt out, you may experience brain fog or find it challenging to articulate the way you usually would.
 And that's okay!
 It's perfectly alright to feel like you’re not emotionally strong enough to have a conversation with your manager.
 However, it is a conversation worth having.